zonble/bunt/README.markdown

 Bunt requires

-* An Intel or PPC Macintosh.
-* Mac OS X 10.4 or higher versions.
+* Mac OS X 10.9

 ## Feedback/Contact

 Any suggestion or advice is welcome.
-Please write to zonble@lithoglyph.com
+Please write to zonble@gmail.com

 ## References